tmakatos/qemu/docs/devel/vfio-user.rst

 of a device.
 DMA memory may be accessed by the server via VFIO_USER_DMA_READ and VFIO_USER_DMA_WRITE messages over the socket.

-An optimization for server access to guest memory is for the client to provide file descriptors the server can mmap() to directly access guest memory.
+An optimization for server access to client memory is for the client to provide file descriptors the server can mmap() to directly access client memory.
 Note that mmap() privileges cannot be revoked by the client, therefore file descriptors should only be exported in environments where the client trusts the server not to corrupt guest memory.